 Morning in museums

-Fuel up for a day of sightseeing with stuffed French toast at Sabrina’s, then head to the Philadelphia Museum of Art for a second pass.
+Fuel up for a day of sightseeing with stuffed French toast at Sabrina’s, then head back to the Philadelphia Museum of Art for a second pass.
 Or break new ground at the amazing Barnes Foundation, where the European and African artworks are arranged precisely according to the eccentric collector’s specifications – it’s a sort of game to discern the connections.

 Work up an appetite for lunch at a free noontime concert of the Wanamaker Organ, a massive pipe organ installed in Macy’s.
 Then head for Reading Terminal Market, where stands sell all kinds of cuisine, from Thai to Pennsylvania Dutch; don’t miss the butter-dipped pretzels.

 The market can get astonishingly crowded on weekends, though – if that’s the case, head for Sansom and S 17th Sts, a convenient nexus of good snack foods: Federal Donuts has delectably light donuts and Korean-style ultra-crispy fried chicken.
 Across the street is the antidote: super-fresh hummus at Dizengoff, which mimics shops in Tel Aviv.
 Around the corner are the wonderfully buttery lobster rolls at Luke’s Lobster.

 Afternoon in the South